matt-neave/verificationAwareElixir/report_dump/Report notes.md

 ---
 ## Evaluation
 Argue the solution is distinct.
-What is unique to VAE from dafny. i.e. we need to support mailboxes, actors ect.  unique instrumentation of the elixir AST. ✅
+What is unique to VAE from dafny. i.e. we need to support ✅mailboxes, actors ect.  unique instrumentation of the elixir AST. ✅
 Talk about how we extend SPIN too i.e. mailboxes and other concepts spin doesnt have✅ Talk about all the capabilities of Verlixir.
 Construct a TABLE comparing to other tools on i.e. concurrency/message passing/predicate logic/temporal logic/quantification/faults/.
 Specify where verlixir is better / same / worse i.e. to dafny/lean/gomela/java pathfinder ✅